-Fair value of

-Number of share at Exercise

-The Allottee Grant date shares grant date Price Conditions

-US cent US cent

-The executive members June 9, 2016 48 782 912 36 - - The Company

-of the Board of Directors achieves increase in

-and the senior managers net profit by 15%

-annually

-- 64 - Increase in the company's share price in the Egyptian Stock Exchange by 15% annually
+Fair value of Number of share at Exercise The Allottee Grant date shares grant date US cent Price US cent Conditions The executive members of the Board of Directors and the senior managers June 9, 2016 48 782 912 36 ٠ - The Company achieves increase in net profit by 15% annually • - Increase in the company's share price in the Egyptian Stock Exchange by 15% annually

 - On February 27, 2017, the Supervision Committee of the incentives and bonus plan unanimously agreed to grant 21 463 699 shares to the beneficiaries of the plan while the methods of granting the remaining shares of the incentive plan and who deserve them shall be discussed in its upcoming meetings.
 On March 29, 2017, the ownership of such shares was transferred to the beneficiaries.
 Accordingly the available shares pertaining to incentives and bonus plan became 27 319 213 shares.
-The remaining shares of the plan\were not allocated or granted during the year till authorizing the consolidated financial statements for issuance. - On March 24, 2018, the Company's incentive and bonus plan committee unanimously decided to grant 2 927 757 shares to the beneficiaries of the plan, which is the value of the remaining shares allocated to the first criterion for the growth of the company's profits amounted to 24 391 456 shares.
-The Company also decided to unanimously approve the granting of a number of 6 015 132 shares to the beneficiaries of the second standard for increasing the share price of the Company on the Egyptian exchange by 15% per annum amounting to 24 391 456 shares.

-On March 29, 2018, the shares were transferred to the beneficiaries.
-The bonus and incentive system shares are now available at 18 376 324 shares.
+The remaining shares of the plan were not allocated or granted during the year till authorizing the consolidated financial statements for issuance. - On March 24, 2018, the Company's Incentive and Bonus Plan Committee unanimously decided to grant 2 927 757 shares to the beneficiaries of the plan, which is represented in the value of the remaining shares allocated for fulfilling the first criterion pertaining to the growth of the Company's profits with a total number of shares that reached 24 391 456 shares.
+It also decided to unanimously approve granting 6 015 132 shares to the beneficiaries of the plan for fulfilling the second criteria related to increasing the Company's share price in the Egyptian Exchange at an annual rate of 15% with a total number of shares that reached 24 391 456 shares. - On March 29, 2018, the ownership of these shares was transferred to the beneficiaries.
+Thus the bonus and incentive scheme shares available represent 18 376 324 shares

-56- Controlled entities
+55- Controlled entities